 Add Ons & Accessories For The Bowflex Revolution

 Finally, you can also opt to buy a workout mat.
-This padding goes underneath your home gym to add a layer of protection and additional cushion for your workouts.
+This goes underneath your home gym to add a layer of protection and additional cushion for your workouts.

 Comparing Different Bowflex Home Gym Models